agiliq/responsive-images/README.md

 What is this
 --------------

-Responsive design requires *response images*.Images which adapt their size depending upon what device you are using.
+Responsive design requires *response images*.
+Images which adapt their size depending upon what device you are using.
 This app provides this.

 Usage